DanielUgoAli/Ruby-A-Simple-Chatbot/README.md

 ## Things to know

 * Basic conversational interface
-* Trained on a small dataset for demonstration purposes
+* Trained on a small dataset(Intent.json) for demonstration purposes
 * Uses PyTorch for natural language processing

 ## To Get Started